cinemanjac/ab-test-design-cuped-linearization/README.md

-# A/B Test Design for Revenue Metrics with Linearization and CUPED
+# A/B Test Design with CUPED for Revenue Metric

-This project demonstrates how to design and validate an A/B experiment for a ratio-based business metric (revenue per user).
+This project demonstrates how to design and validate an A/B test for a revenue-based metric.

 The focus is on **experiment design**, rather than post-experiment analysis: metric construction, variance reduction, sample size estimation,